 England v India, 2nd Test Match - Thurs 9 - Mon 13 Aug

 Tickets for Day 4 of the England v.
 Ireland Test Match and Day 5 of the England v.
 Australia Test Match are not part of the public ticket ballot.

 Further ticket information, including prices etc, will be announced on the penultimate day and will be decided based on the amount of cricket remaining in the game.

 What happens if I'm successful?

-If you're lucky enough to be allocated some or all of the tickets you applied for in the ballot, you will receive an email from MCC informing you of this and we will take payment using the card details provided and then you will be sent a confirmation email.
+If you’re lucky enough to be allocated some or all of the tickets you applied for in the ballot, MCC will take payment from the card details provided and then you will be sent a confirmation email.

-If we are unable to take the payment for whatever reason, we will contact you directly to give you the chance to make an alternative payment.
+If the Ticket Office is unable to take the payment for whatever reason, you will then be contacted to make an alternative method of payment.

 Please ensure the contact details held for you by the Club are correct before completing your application; login to your record on https://tickets.lords.org/login.aspx and click ‘My Account’.